Back

 The hardest problems aren't the biggest features.

-The editor toolbar placement a small, seemingly tactical decision consumed more debate than any major flow.
+The toolbar placement consumed more debate than any major flow.
 Friction lives in the details.
-A toolbar in the wrong position doesn't just annoy users; it makes the whole product feel unpolished.

 4